-“Initially, I didn’t want to mention past band members, but it’s part of my story,” David shares.
-“I think a lot of people can relate to wanting to be free of the need of approval from others and the self-doubt that prohibits them from making a positive move forward in their lives.”
+“Initially, I didn’t want to mention past band members, but I realize that it is part of my story,” David shares.
+“I think a lot of people can relate to wanting to be free of the approval of others, and the self-doubt that prohibits them from making a positive move forward in their lives.”

 Beardlip’s posits an intriguing duality of playful, almost unflinchingly, upbeat indie rock juxtaposed with heartfelt, honest, and literate lyrics.
 The album spans raved-up, neo-1960s garage rock, replete with organs and exuberant lead guitar (“Noisemaker”); raucously catchy, indie rock with unexpected dynamic twists and turns (“Fast Food”); and personal reflection tucked away in quirky neo-new wave pop rock ( “Bones Of My Ancestors”).
-Among other terrain, the 12-song album also traverses stun-gun indie-funk, and artfully-warped rockabilly.
+Among other terrains, the 12-song album also traverses stun-gun indie-funk, and artfully-warped rockabilly.
 Beardlip was mixed by Jonny Bell (Crystal Antlers, Hanni El Kathib), and mastered by Carl Saff (Sub Pop, Matador Records).